Published in Airbrush Action Magazine, April 2001

 - Canvas

-I prefer to work from my own reference photos because I like knowing the painting is mine from beginning to end, and I enjoy the process of shooting good reference material.
-The process also helps me to better understand the subject matter at hand.
-Additionally, I know there won’t be any copyright concerns using my own photos, versus painting from someone else’s images.
-When I process the film I always order two sets of prints.
-This allows me to have a backup print in case my reference material gets damaged or lost in the process of working on the painting.
+I prefer to work from my reference photos because I like knowing the painting is mine from beginning to end, and I enjoy the process of shooting good reference material.
+The method also helps me to better understand the subject matter at hand.
+Additionally, I know there won’t be copyright concerns using my photos versus painting from someone else’s images.
+When I process the film, I always order two sets of prints.
+This allows me to have a backup print in case my reference material gets damaged or lost while working on the painting.
 You don’t want to be left without your reference photo under a tight deadline and have to wait for new prints to be made.

 Step 1: Transferring Your Drawing to Canvas

 I’ve applied several coats of Golden Matte Medium thinned with distilled water over the drawing.
 Matte Medium works as a translucent ground to prepare support when an opaque gesso is not desired.
 This process will help to smooth out the canvas’s surface and create a nice surface for spraying.
-I lay the canvas flat and use my hands to massage the Medium into the surface.
-By doing this, I’ve also completely sealed my drawing into the painting, which assures me that there is no way to smear the pencil drawing.
-Allow at least a day for the Medium to dry between coats.
+Next, I lay the canvas flat and use my hands to massage the Medium into the surface.
+By doing this, I’ve also wholly sealed my drawing into the painting, assuring me there is no way to smear the pencil drawing.
+Finally, allow at least a day for the Medium to dry between coats.
 This painting required six separate applications of thinned Matte Medium.

 Step 2: Masking

-I initially start by outlining and masking the shapes with 1/8” and 1/4” tape and other sizes as needed, then fill in larger areas with tape and paper.
-Burnish down edges of tape everywhere with your fingers, and where they cross over other pieces of tape use your fingernail to burnish the intersections.
+Initially, I start by outlining and masking the shapes with 1/8″ and 1/4″ tape and other sizes as needed, then filling in the larger areas with tape and paper.
+Burnish down the edges of tape everywhere with your fingers, and where they cross over other pieces of tape, use your fingernail to burnish the intersections.
 Burnishing prevents the paint from seeping under the tape and which would leave a rough undesirable edge.
 For highly detailed sections, you can lay down a large piece of masking tape or Frisk Canvas Mask and cut pieces out with an X-Acto knife.
-Always use a new blade and be extremely careful not to cut into the canvas’ surface.
+Always use a new blade and be careful not to cut into the canvas’s surface.

-It’s important to make sure you thoroughly mask and paper over everything that you don’t want overspray to find.
-Don’t assume that because an area is several inches from where you’re painting that it won’t pick up overspray, as overspray has a tendency to travel quite a distance, especially when painting larger areas.
+It’s important to ensure you thoroughly mask and paper over everything you don’t want overspray to find.
+Please don’t assume that because an area is several inches from where you’re painting, it won’t pick up overspray, as overspray tends to travel quite a distance, especially when painting larger areas.

 Step 4: The Sidewalk